The Best Light Beer Brands on the Market Today

 Bud Light Platinum is for those that want to light up the night.
 With fewer calories than Bud (Heavy), this lager beer is like plugging a Bud Light into a guitar amplifier, same light beer experience, only higher alcohol content.

-Clocking in at just 5% alcohol by volume and a calorie count of 149, Heineken is on the ever-so-slightly heavier side of the Light Beer Continuum (a metric for understanding light beers created by me, just now).
-However, with its light, malty mouthfeel, you’d hardly know it.
+Clocking in at just 3.3% alcohol by volume and a calorie count of 99, Heineken is on the lighter side of the Light Beer Continuum (a metric for understanding light beers created by me, just now).
+It's everything you love about Heineken, just light.
+Same taste, same green beer bottle.

 So next time you’re out about the town, keep an eye out for a red star and green body.
 No, it isn’t a sign that you’re in the Soviet Union - it means you’re in Heineken country.